magicmathmandarin/Learn-about-money/README.md

-# History of money, cryptocurrency and credit scoring
 ## Credit means many things.
 In the context of money, it means whether someone who has borrowed money will pay back as promised and on time.

+Global debt, as of 3Q2018, is close to $244 trillion.
+Yes, you read it right.

+Our national debt, as of January, 2019, is $22 trillion, a 10% increase comparing with two years ago.
+Please see our blog post "debt | 债务" https://www.magicmathmandarin.org/debt-债务/, and "Math of our national debt" https://www.magicmathmandarin.org/math-for-our-national-debt/

+The credit market is extremely important to the global economy.

+We will use Python and a series of Jupyter Notebooks to explore various public data including Department of Treasury, Federal Reserve Bank, and Lending Club loan data.

 ![title](images/Jiao_zi.jpg)

 ## Did you know that paper money 纸币 was first used in ancient China around the 11th century 北宋朝?